gcovr/gcovr/doc/source/guide.rst

 This can speed up gcovr when you have a complicated build directory structure.
-Consider also using the :option:`search_paths` or :option:`--object-directory` arguments to specify where gcovr starts searching.
+Consider also using the :option:`search_paths` or :option:`--object-directory<gcovr --object-directory>` arguments to specify where gcovr starts searching.
-If you are unsure which directories are being searched, run gcovr in :option:`--verbose` mode.
+If you are unsure which directories are being searched, run gcovr in :option:`-v/--verbose<gcovr --verbose>` mode.

 For each found coverage data file gcovr will invoke the ``gcov`` tool.
 This is typically the slowest part, and other filters can only be applied *after* this step.
-In some cases, parallel execution with the :option:`-j` option might be helpful to speed up processing.
+In some cases, parallel execution with the :option:`-j<gcovr -j>` option might be helpful to speed up processing.

 Filters for symlinks